xtbmaster/Clojure/url_checker/README.md

 # url_checker

-A Clojure library designed to ... well, that part is up to you.
+A console Clojure tool designed to check whether an introduced URL is valid.
+It also allows to get main info from the URL

 ## Usage

-FIXME
+insert: lein run "your_url_here"

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 xtbmaster

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.